What is Waardenburg syndrome?

 - c=outer canthal distance

 Genetic sequencing of the PAX3 gene for mutations causing Waardenburg syndrome may be performed as part of genetic counselling of family members.
-Prenatal testing for PAX3 mutations is possible by chorionic villus sampling or amniocentesis, but is rarely done.
-This is because of the clinical variation found within Waardenburg syndrome, since the presence of the mutation will not indicate which clinical features will be present, or their severity.
+Prenatal testing for PAX3 mutations is possible by chorionic villus sampling or amniocentesis, but is rarely done due to the clinical variation found within Waardenburg syndrome and the mutation will not indicate which clinical features will be present or their severity.

 What is the treatment for Waardenburg syndrome?

-There is no direct treatment for Waardenburg syndrome itself, and as it is a genetic condition there is no cure.
-Genetic counselling may be beneficial for affected patients who want to start a family.
+As Waardenburg syndrome is a genetic disease there is no curative treatment.
+Genetic counselling may be helpful for affected patients who want to start a family.